 Consider the environmental ethics of the venue you select.
 Why not investigate your local botanical garden?
 Toronto Botanical Garden has a LEED certified building and uses funds raised, including those from facility rentals, to give back to the environment through education and outreach.

 When it comes to food, I recommend using a caterer and baker who uses local, organic ingredients and is conscious of the environment.
 Toronto Botanical Garden has a great list of eco-conscious caterers.

 Today’s weddings include brides and grooms, brides and brides, grooms and grooms, and in case you haven’t heard, green is the new white.
 Greening your wedding can be simple.
 If you’re thinking about eco-friendly clothing, what about vintage?
 Think you’d prefer a new outfit?
 How about using an eco-friendly fabric like hemp or bamboo, or a vintage fabric?
 Following the trend of less is more, renting your wedding attire is a great option.
 For years, men have been renting tuxedos and kilts.
 Did you know there are similar services for women to rent fabulous dresses?
 My personal favourite is Rent Frock Repeat, but there are many others.

 Think tree-free papers, recycled papers or omit the paper entirely and use an online invitation service such as rsvpify.com to avoid paper and mailing costs.

 Flowers and Party Favours

-Think about donating 3-5% of your budget towards efforts that sustain our environment — planting of trees, saving wildlife, environmental protection, or environmental education.
+Think about donating three to five per cent of your budget toward efforts that sustain our environment—planting trees, saving wildlife, environmental protection or environmental education.
 It’s a great way to give back and to start your life as a newly married couple.